About this Artist

 Jimmie Vaughan’s new album, Baby, Please Come Home, is a rolling and righteous celebration of everything the blues can be.
 The songs can go up, down, sideways and even off in their own distinctive direction, but one thing is certain, each and every one of them is packed with pure feeling and striking originality.
 That’s because while the blues is almost as old as America itself, every time a musician lends their soul to living inside these songs, something new comes out.
 There is a constant reinvention for musicians like Vaughan, because the blues demands it.
 There can be nothing less than a revelation, because that’s how the music stays alive.
 It is almost like an alchemy exists, where instruments and voice join together to make a joyful noise.
 And above all else the blues, in the capable of hands of Vaughan and his musical cohorts, is a path to salvation.
 One that is birthed in the ability of songs to make life on earth a better place to be.

-These sessions, mostly held at San Marcos, Texas’ Fire Station studio, were the kind of recordings that are based on musicians who have been playing this music for decades.
-They’ve come to have a near-silent style of communication, where a look or a smile communicates much more than words ever could.
 As bandleader, singer and guitarist, Jimmie Vaughan is a master of how everything is captured for posterity.
 His singing voice has grown into a study in strength.
-And while sometimes he might say, “Sometimes you can sing and sometimes you can’t,” like everything else the Texan touches, Vaughan knows when it’s right and never stops until it is.
-He has always looked to his soul as the ultimate barometer of when the music is right, and when that is satisfied Vaughan knows he has found that spot where the music is ready to be shared.
+And while he may say, “Sometimes you can sing and sometimes you can’t,” like everything else the Texan touches, Vaughan knows when it’s right and never stops until it is.
+He has always looked to his soul as the ultimate barometer of when the music is right, and when that is satisﬁed, Vaughan knows he has found that spot where the music is ready to be shared.